plotly/plotly.github.io/_posts/scientific/2016-07-11-how-to-make-a-filled-ternary-plot.md

       img: "![Plot Title](../static/images/ternary-filled-plot/ternary-filled-title.png)"
     - copy: "Another approach is to click and then enter the title directly on the plot interface."
       img: "![Type directly title](../static/images/ternary-filled-plot/ternary-filled-title-direct.png)"
-    - copy: "Use the 'Traces' section under the 'Style' menu to change the properties specific to the traces in the plot such as trace's name, color, display points/lines/text, fill color, etc."
+    - copy: "Use the 'Traces' section under the 'Style' menu to change the properties specific to the traces in the plot such as trace's name, color, filled area type and its color, etc."
+    - copy: "Now, to add fills to the ternary plot, choose either the option 'To Self' or 'To Next' from the dropdown menu next to the attribute 'Fill To' under the property 'Filled Area'."
+    - copy: "'To Self' connects the endpoints of the trace (or each segment of the trace if it has gaps) into a closed shape.
+'To Next' fills the space between two traces if one completely encloses the other, and behaves like 'To Self' if there is no trace before it."
       img: "![Trace Properties](../static/images/ternary-filled-plot/ternary-filled-trace-properties.gif)"
     - copy: "Use the 'Axes' section under the 'Style' to change the axes-specific properties such as axes' title, range, and line properties."
     - copy: "To set the axes title, type in the axis title within the textbox provided under 'Title' for each axis or simply click and then enter the axis title directly on the plot interface.."